Payne-X6/arch/basic-installation.md

 sudo mount /.snapshots
 ```

-Then enable basic timers for snapper
+### Automatization of snapshots

+Optionaly, you can allow and start snapper timers for automatization

 ```bash
 sudo systemctl enable snapper-timeline.timer